zcappai/Python-From-BSc-Physics/Year 1/README.md

 The work in my 1<sup>st</sup> year of learning Python is mostly introductory as it was the 1<sup>st</sup> time I had been introduced to programming.

 Further information about the work completed will be contained within the folders shown.

+NOTE: All code shown in this folder has been written solely by me!